MissT17/udacity-movie_project/movie-trailer/api/README.md

 # website_project

-This program allows to dynamically create a webpage with the list of movies that were stored beforehand.
-Each movie is represented by a poster image with its title, its short description and allows the user to watch a trailer of a video by clicking on an image.
+This program allows to dynamically create/generate a webpage with the list of user's favourite movies.
+The list of movies is created directly on the fly from the user inputs that require only the titles of the movies.
+The links to the movie trailers, the short description of the films as well as the poster images are then imported from [youtube] (https://www.youtube.com/) and from a movie database, [omdb] (http://www.omdbapi.com/).
+By hovering the movie images the user can read the description of each movie and watch the video trailers by clicking on corresponding film poster images.

 # Directory Structure

-In the github *website_project* repository you will find four files:
+In the github *website_project/api* repository you will find the following files:
-  1. media.py - the file contains the information related to the `class Movie()`
+  1. media.py - the file contains all the information related to the `class Movie()`
-  2. entertainment_center.py - this files contains the list of all the movies displayed on the webpage
+  2. hidden.py - this file contains the key information of the developer youtube API account.
+Please read the **__Installation__** section below to find out how to insert your KEY in the file and run the program.
+  3. youtube_video_api.py - contains the function that allows to do the search of the corresponding video trailers on youtube via the API.
+  4. test_api.py - the core file of the API integration, it allows to dynamically construct the queries that are used to provide the page with the title of the films, their short descriptions, the poster images and the youtube video trailers.
-  3. fresh_tomatoes.py - contains all the HTML, CSS, JS, PYTHON code that allows to design the webpage, request the information from the entertainment_center.py file, display its contents and open it in the browser
+  5. fresh_tomatoes.py - contains all the HTML, CSS, JS, PYTHON code that allows to design, generate and create the webpage in the *templates* folder
+  6. server.py - contains the methods related to *flask*.
+Flask is used to create a server environment allowing to receive the user request in terms of the films that he/she would like to display in the page, run this information through the program and return the html page to the browser.
+  7. templates folder contains a user_input.html file that creates a form that the users fill in with the titles of their favourite movies.
-  4. README.md - contains a short "How To" which I hope you are enjoying right now.
+  8. README.md - contains a short "How To" which I hope you are enjoying right now.

 # Installation